- 9 Days

 Tickling the snowcapped Alps, Italy's glacial lakes have lured romantics for centuries, from European royalty to American silver-screen pin-ups.
 Live the dream, if only for a week.

 A short drive northwest of Malpensa airport, Milan, and you're on the edge of serene Lago Maggiore.
 Start with three nights in belle époque Stresa and visit the lavish Borromean Islands: Isola Madre for its romantic gardens and wisteria-clad Staircase of the Dead; and Isola Bella for its priceless art collection, vast ballrooms and shell-encrusted grotto.
 Take the funicular up to Monte Mottarone and day-trip to Lago d'Orta and bijou Isola San Giulio.
 On day four head north from Stresa to Verbania, picnicking amid the tulips of Villa Taranto before gliding east across the lake to Laveno and straight on to celebrity haunt Como.
-Amble the flower-laden lakeside to view art exhibits at Villa Olmo before finding a sun lounge at the Lido di Villa Olmo.
-You could spend days in Como, hiring out boats or hiking the mountainous Triangolo Lariano.
+Amble the flower-laden lakeside to view art exhibits at Villa Olmo, hire a boat and/or hike the mountainous Triangolo Lariano.
 If you're ambitious you can walk to chic Bellagio.
-Otherwise, take the lake road and lunch on a perch in Lezzeno before one last romantic night lakeside.
+Otherwise, take the high and exhilarating 32km lakeside road from Como to Bellagio, breaking for a lunch with magnificent views before one last romantic night lakeside.

 Southern Coastal Route